A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Introduction

 where the $B^i$ are independent $d$-dimensional $\mathbb{F}^1$-Brownian motion which are independent of $\mathbb{F}^0$.
 Then, we consider the mean-field limit system $(\widebar X^1, \dots, \widebar X^N)$ driven by

-where $\left(\widebar X_0^i\right)_i$ are conditionally $iid$ random variables with respect to $\mathcal{F}^0_0$, such that $\mathcal{L}\left( \widebar X^i_0\right) = P_0$, for all $i \in \left\{ 1, \dots, N\right\}$.
-Our framework is exactly the same as the classical one for mean field games system with common noise.
+where $\left(\widebar X_0^i\right)_i$ are conditionally independent and identically distributed (i.i.d) and random variables with respect to $\mathcal{F}^0_0$, such that $\mathcal{L}\left( \widebar X^i_0\right) = P_0$, for all $i \in \left\{ 1, \dots, N\right\}$.
+Our framework is exactly the same as the classical one for mean-field games system with common noise, see \cite[Vol. II]{carmona2018probabilistic}.
 However here, the law of the initial conditions is random.
-Then, conditioning with respect to the $\sigma$-algebra $\mathcal{F}^0_0$, we get back to a more classical framework where the initial condition is a deterministic measure.
-More precisely, as stated in \cite{carmona2018probabilistic}, under sufficient regularity conditions on the transport part $b$ mainly Lipschitz continuity with respect to the space and measure variables, we get that for any fixed $t \geq 0$,
+Then, conditioning concerning the $\sigma$-algebra $\mathcal{F}^0_0$, we get back to a more classical framework where the initial condition is a deterministic measure.
+More precisely, as stated in \cite[Vol. II]{carmona2018probabilistic}, under sufficient regularity conditions on the transport part $b$ mainly Lipschitz continuity with respect to the space and measure variables, we get that for any fixed $t \geq 0$,

 where $\mathrm{d}_2^{\R^d}(\cdot,\cdot)$ stands for the classical Wasserstein distance on $\R^d$, and $m^N_t := N^{-1}\sum_{i=1}^N \delta_{X^{i,N}_t}$ is the empirical measure of the interacting particle system.